 Runner up: Red Cliff, Yaverland or Sandhard Beach, Yarmouth

 If you prefer the rustic experience of getting sand kicked into your barbecue then the far end of Yaverland beach near Sandown is a good choice.
-It's the only Isle of Wight Council run beach which officially allows barbecues.
+It's the only Isle of Wight Council run beach that officially allows barbecues.
 Don't sit right under the cliffs as they do have a habit of collapsing, which might put out your barbecue.

 If you prefer the rustic experience of getting sand kicked into your barbecue then the far end of Yaverland beach near Sandown is a good choice.
-It's the only Isle of Wight Council run beach which officially allows barbecues.
+It's the only Isle of Wight Council run beach that officially allows barbecues.
 Don't sit right under the cliffs as they do have a habit of collapsing, which might put out your barbecue.

 Best Isle of Wight beach for fossil hunting